 - Participant ID numbers are assigned according to the protocol

-After the audit is complete, the Monitor will meet with the PI (and/or student investigator) and provide a brief summary of findings.
+After the audit is complete, the Education & QA/QI Specialist will meet with the PI (and/or student investigator) and provide a brief summary of findings.

 Report of Findings